DSE-AB/pulsar-by-example/examples/2-chatter-html/chatter-htmlui/resources/static/wiki/index.md

 1. Enter a username and press `Login`
 2. Enter a message and press `Say`
-3. Open several browser sessions (different browsers or different machines) and see messages sync
+3. Open several browser sessions (different browsers or different machines) and see messages sync.
+Hint: You can also use an incognito window in the Chrome Browser.

 ## Excersises
-1. Extend the message list with a column show how many seconds ago the messge was sent.
+1. Extend the message list with a column show how many seconds ago the message was sent.
 Hint: Check out the XSL template.

 ## References